 - Wrong Time!
 Carefully check the date/time

 - No Time Zone The appointment will be added with the computers current time zone.
-Some downloaded appointment don’t include time zone details.
-Others do add the vital TZ details, but Outlook ignores them!
+Some downloaded appointments don’t include time zone details and assume you’re in the same TZ as the event (not always the case if you’re travelling).
+Others do add the vital TZ details, but not in the way that Outlook recognizes.

 - Wrong calendar Outlook adds the new appointment into a brand new calendar – not your default calendar.